 1. Bakken Shale Formation Oil.
 Whoever thought there could be a giant oil field in North Dakota?
 Estimates run from a few billion barrels to at least 24 billion barrels.
 How much is recoverable is the big question!

 2. Bakken Oil Companies.
-The Bakken Shale Formation in North Dakota is the hottest oil rush at the present time and the oil companies have been rushing to develop it.
+The Bakken Shale Formation in North Dakota is a hot formation at the present time and the oil companies have been rushing to develop it.

 3. EOG Resources, Inc. EOG, Enron spinoff, has surpaced its parent in competence and honesty.
 A very interesting oil and energy company stock.

 4. Germany in World War 2.
 Germany fought hard in World War 2 but the US, Great Britain and Soviet Union were too strong for them.

 Oil and energy company stocks are divided into four categories - large oil companies, small oil companies, oilfield services companies, and alternative energy companies.
 The large oil company stocks and the oilfield services stocks are the safer investments.
-The speculative nature of investing in oil company stocks is noted.

 This web site, titled Oil Company Stocks | Energy Company Stocks, and the information included herein, is intended to provide information only and should not be construed as investment advice.
 The information provided is meant to broaden your knowledge and enable you to make better investment decisions within your portfolio.